AdguardTeam/LegalDocs/adguard-vpn.com/README.md

 - [policy.html.md] - AdGuard VPN Privacy Policy.

+- [extension.html.md] - AdGuard VPN Browser Extension Privacy Notice.

+- [android.html.md] - AdGuard VPN for Android Privacy Notice.

 - [ios.html.md] - AdGuard VPN for iOS Privacy Notice.

-- [android.html.md] - AdGuard VPN for Android Privacy Notice.

 - [mac.html.md] - AdGuard VPN for Mac Privacy Notice.

 - [windows.html.md] - AdGuard VPN for Windows Privacy Notice.

-- [extension.html.md] - AdGuard VPN Browser Extension Privacy Notice.

-- [website.html.md] - AdGuard VPN Website & Cookies Privacy Notice.
+All links to legal documents in the footer should be arranged alphabetically.
+The same applies to the list of other documents at the end of each legal document.